Population trapping in a pair of periodically driven Rydberg atoms: A two-level atom ( )

-More extensive results for the IPR ($\Pi_1^{|g\rangle}$) are summarized in Fig.~\ref{fig:2}.
+Note that only if the initial state is dynamically unstable in the absence of periodic modulation, then only the corresponding population trapping can be called the dynamical stabilization.
+It is easy to see that the dynamical stabilization occurs only when $n_1=0$.
+If $n_1$ is a non-zero integer, in the high-frequency limit, the resonance condition demands a large value of $\Delta_0$.
+For such large values of $\Delta_0$, there is hardly any dynamics in the states $|g\rangle$ and $|e\rangle$ in the absence of periodic driving.
+Therefore, population trappings for $n_1>0$ cannot be interpreted as dynamical stabilization.
+In other words, the population trapping at the primary resonance ($n_1=0$), i.e., when $J_0(\alpha)=0$ for $\Delta_0=0$, provides us the phenomenon of dynamical stabilization.
+The results for the latter case with an initial state $|I\rangle=|g\rangle$ are shown in Figs.~\ref{fig:1}(e) (quasi-energies) and \ref{fig:1}(f) (IPR).
+Note that the leading terms in the excited state population due to $m\neq n_1$ terms in Eq.~(\ref{ham1}) are proportional to $(\Omega/\omega)^2$ in the high-frequency limit, which can be ignored \cite{gar97}.
+More extensive results of the IPR ($\Pi_1^{|g\rangle}$) for the initial state $|g\rangle$, are given in Fig.~\ref{fig:2}.
 In the $\alpha-\Delta_0$ plane, $\Pi_1^{|g\rangle}$ exhibits pearl-chains along $\alpha$ axis at the resonances $n_1\omega=\Delta_0$.
 The local minima along the chains provide the values of $\alpha$ at which population trapping takes place [or $J_n(\alpha)=0$], and those along $\alpha$ at $\Delta_0=0$ are the points of dynamical stabilization.
 Between the stripes (along $\Delta_0$ axis), $\Pi_1^{|g\rangle}$ vanishes due to the far off-resonant driving of the atom, as discussed above.
-Note that, in the case of a single two-level atom, the effect of a finite $\omega$ is apparent only for sufficiently small $\omega$ for which the crossings in Floquet energies start to deviates slightly from the Bessel zeros.
+Note that the effect of a finite $\omega$ is apparent only for sufficiently small $\omega$ for which the crossings in Floquet energies start to deviate slightly from the Bessel zeros.

-In short, we have seen that, by tuning the amplitude of modulation, the avoided crossings of the Floquet quasi-energies at the resonances of a periodically driven two-level atom become actual level crossings.
-At those crossing points, the population dynamics freezes, and also the IPR vanishes.
+In short, by varying the amplitude of periodic modulation, the avoided crossings (resonances) [see Fig.~\ref{fig:1}(a)] in the quasi-energy spectrum become actual level crossings [see Fig.~\ref{fig:1}(c)].
+At the crossings, the population dynamics freezes, and also the IPR vanishes.
+We term this, at resonance, as Population trapping.
 Population trapping at the primary resonance is identified as the dynamical stabilization.
 Thus, we have a scheme to identify population trapping (including dynamical stabilization) of any initial state in two steps.
-First, identify resonances in which the initial state is involved, and second, vary the amplitude of modulation satisfying the resonance condition.
+First, identify resonances in which the initial state is involved, and second, vary the amplitude of modulation, keeping the resonance condition satisfied.